GispoCoding/FMI2QGIS/index.md

 ### PM 2.5 pollution in Helsinki region in 3D
 ![ PM 2.5 pollution](./imgs/pm25_3200x1600.png?raw=true)

 This rendering of annual (2019) PM 2.5 levels in Helsinki region shows an exaggerated three dimensional view.
-Higher peaks indicate higher level of pollution and main traffic corridors are clearly highlighted, especially in the full resolution version aims
+Higher peaks indicate higher level of pollution and main traffic corridors are clearly highlighted, especially in the full resolution version aims to give an overview of the conditions in the whole region.

 [Click to open full version.](https://gispocoding.github.io/FMI2QGIS/imgs/pm25_3200x1600.png)